nexida/Rhino-Security-Administration/README.txt

 --------------------------------------------

 This is a simple implementation of an administrative user interface for the Rhino Security framework.
+It currently only supports:
+ * managing users, groups and their associations
+ * managing operations (add and search)
+ * managing permissions for users\groups on given operations

 It's built using ExtJS for the UI and ASP.NET MVC v2 for the server side.
 Json is used for the communication between client and server.